Skip to main content

 1391: The decree that changed everything

-In 1391, a pivotal event changed the course of tea history.
-Emperor Hongwu of the Ming Dynasty banned powdered and compressed tea throughout China, deeming it too elitist.
+In 1391, a decisive event changed the course of tea history.
+Emperor Hongwu of the Ming Dynasty banned powdered and cake tea throughout China, deeming them too elitist.
 China then abandoned steaming in favor of pan-firing, giving rise to the teas we know today: Longjing, Oolong, white tea…

-The art of making powdered tea has disappeared from China in the span of a single generation.
+The art of making powdered tea is disappearing from China within a single generation.

 3. How is matcha made?

-Understanding how matcha is made means understanding why its quality can vary and why high-quality matcha is worth the price.
+Understanding how matcha is made means understanding why its quality can vary and why high-end matcha is worth the price.

 Shading: The 30 Days That Change Everything